shouwangzhe134/Hybrid-CTUNet/README.md

 conda activate hybrid-CTUNet
 ```

 b.
 To avoid the problem that could not load library libcudnn_cnn_infer.so.8.
-Error, install the corresponding cuda version in the conda environment.
+Error, install the corresponding cuda version in the conda environment. (optional)
 ```shell
 conda install nvidia/label/cuda-11.3.0::cuda
 ```